 We received an interesting question about pre-rigged systems from one of our subscribers.
 The TechPanel had some helpful comments to share, so we have re-posted the info here.
 It’s a great topic.

-“Plug-n-Play” – These are systems that come pre-built and seem to require little training to operate.
+- “Plug-n-Play” – These are systems that come pre-built and seem to require little training to operate.
 These “Plug-n-Play” systems may work for a specific location or type of rescue but may not work in every situation.
 Training for these systems should address what to do if the device/system malfunctions, or if it will not work for the type of scenario you may be faced with.
 These are things like the Petzl Jag or CMC Aztek.

-Confined space and rope rescue can be broken down to three core tasks… (1) Lowering, (2) Safety line Belay, and (3) Mechanical Advantage/Retrieval systems.
+Confined space and rope rescue can be broken down into three core tasks: (1) Lowering, (2) Safety line Belay, and (3) Mechanical Advantage/Retrieval systems.
 You can build pre-rigged systems that make sense for your specific needs.
-Many of the teams we work with have adopted a three bag system.
+Many of the teams we work with have adopted a three-bag system.

 For example, one rope bag is designated for “Lowering” along with the typical equipment needed for a lowering system (i.e. descent control device, carabiners, anchor straps, padding).
 This will provide a pre-rigged system that will handle most of your lowering needs.
 You may decide to supplement that with another anchor strap and a pulley for a high-point directional, etc.